sepulworld/deadman-check/README.md

 ```

 To monitor the SilverBulletPeriodicProcess task let's add a deadmad-check task to
-run post updates to a Redis endpoint (10.0.0.1 for this example)
+run post updates to a Consul endpoint (10.0.0.1 for this example)

 ```hcl
 job "SilverBulletPeriodic" {